 Since 2011, DC Universe Online has offered users the ability to play as their favorite DC superheroes or even create their own.
 An MMORPG that quickly dropped its subscription model to go free-to-play, DC Universe Online features a series of quests across Metropolis and Gotham City.

 Fast-paced combat, interesting end-game raids, and surprisingly fun PvP matches make for a diverse experience across dozens of hours.
 Besides daily quests and new storylines, DC Universe Online still receives regular updates.
-Earlier this year, an update added the “Death of Superman” arc which ends with you squaring off against Doomsday.
 If you’re into superheroes, DC Universe Online is certainly worth trying out on PS4, Xbox One, or PC.

-Pokémon Go was nothing short of a phenomenon when it launched in 2016.
+Pokémon Go was nothing short of a phenomenon when it launched in 2016 as a mobile Pokémon game.
 Unlike the other games on our list, it actively encourages you to get out of your house and go explore your neighborhood, city, and even other countries in order to catch Pokémon.
-The allure of capturing a rare monster so that you can show it off to your friends has kept us playing for months, as has the Instinct, Valor, and Mystic teams’ ongoing battle for world supremacy.
-Given there are so many Pokémon masters in the wild now, it will be a little bit of a struggle for a newcomer to make a name for themselves, but with a little luck and a whole lot of walking, you can be the “very best.”
+The allure of capturing a rare monster so that you can show it off to your friends has kept us playing for months, as has the Instinct, Valor, and Mystic teams’s ongoing battle for world supremacy.
+Given there are so many Pokémon masters in the wild now, it will be a little bit of a struggle for a newcomer to make a name for themselves, but with a little luck and a whole lot of walking, you can be the very best.

 Substantial updates released following the game’s initial launch have only improved the experience.
-Additional Pokémon, interface and performance improvements, and holiday events have helped keep the game feeling fresh, even following the release of Pokémon Sun and Moon.
-Once trainer battles and trading make their way to the game, Pokémon Go will be absolutely extraordinary.
+Additional Pokémon, interface and performance improvements, and holiday events have helped keep the game feeling fresh, even following the release of Pokémon Sword and Pokémon Shield.

 StarCraft II: Wings of Liberty